KenKundert/emborg/doc/configuring.rst

 The notifier is only used if the command is not running from a TTY.

-Use of *notifier* requires that you have a notification daemon installed (ex `Dunst <https://wiki.archlinux.org/title/Dunst>`_).
+Use of *notifier* requires that you have a notification daemon installed (ex:
+`Dunst <https://wiki.archlinux.org/title/Dunst>`_).
 The notification daemon provides the *notify-send* command.
 If you do not have the *notify-send* command, do not set *notifier*.